Jules Destrée: Biography

 His father was an engineer in the chemical industry in Marcinelle and Couillet and later became a professor.
 Jules himself was a gifted student, getting his PhD in Law from the Université Libre de Bruxelles at the age of 20.
 His younger brother, Olivier Georges, became a monk, first in the Maredsous Abbey, later in the Keizersberg Abbey in Leuven, under the name Bruno Destrée.

 Besides his judicial work, he liked circulating among the artistic and literary circles of his time.
 There, he met etcher Auguste Danse, whose daughter Marie, a niece of Constantin Meunier, he married in 1889.

 In 1892, together with Paul Pastur, he founded the Democratic Federation.
 He started a political career with the socialist party Parti Ouvrier Belge (POB), and was elected as a member of the Belgian Chamber of People's Representatives in 1894, where he continued to work until his death.

 He wrote many and diverse publications; prose, political and social works, and studies on artists (like Odilon Redon and Rogier van der Weyden).

 In 1911, during an exhibition of ancient arts of the Hainaut, Jules Destrée realised that Wallonia had many specific characteristics.
 From then on, he expressed his revendications for an autonomous Wallonia.
 In November, he gave a talk in front of the association of the young lawyers of Brussels (Jeune Barreau de Bruxelles).
-During this conference, he proteded the political minorisation of the Walloon people, saying, "We are defeated ones and defeated ones governed against our mentality.
+During this conference, he proteded the political marginalisation of the Walloon people, saying, "We are defeated ones and defeated ones governed against our mentality.

-Jules Destrée wrote his opened letter in 1912 to the King of the Belgians Albert I. The letter was published in the Revue de Belgique (15 August 1912) and in the Journal de Charleroi (24 August 1912).
+Jules Destrée wrote his open letter in 1912 to the King of the Belgians Albert I. The letter was published in the Revue de Belgique (15 August 1912) and in the Journal de Charleroi (24 August 1912).
 The largest newspapers, including la Gazette de Charleroi, l'Express and la Meuse, published the letter later on.
-And, in the foreign countries, for instance The New York Times published a short article about this letter.
+And, in foreign countries, for instance, The New York Times published a short article about this letter.